Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: Procedure for Synthesis of For-all Attacks on Communication Protocols

-\begin{prob}[Attacker Supervisory Control and Observation Problem, or ASCOP] Let $G_a$ be a plant automaton, under attack, as in~\cref{eq:plant:attack}; $E_{a,c}$ be a set of controllable events; $E_{a,o}$ be a set of observable events; and $\mlang(H_a) \subset \lang(G_a)$ be a marked (non-prefix-closed) specification language.
-Find a \textit{maximal controllable and observable} sublanguage of $\mlang(H_a)$ with respect to $\lang(G_a)$, $E_{a,c}$, and $E_{a,o}$, if a non-empty one exists. \end{prob}
+\begin{prob}[Attack-Supervisor Synthesis Problem, or ASSP] Let $G_a$ be a plant automaton, under attack, as in~\cref{eq:plant:attack}; $E_{a,c}$ be a set of controllable events; $E_{a,o}$ be a set of observable events; and $\mlang(H_a) \subset \lang(G_a)$ be a marked (non-prefix-closed) specification language.
+Find a \textit{maximal controllable and observable} sublanguage of $\mlang(H_a)$ with respect to $\lang(G_a)$, $E_{a,c}$, and $E_{a,o}$, if a non-empty one exists.